graphdat/plugin-haproxy/README.md

 ### Installation & Configuration

-* The URL endpoint of the haproxy statistics module, the default is `http://127.0.0.1/stats`.
-* If the endpoint is password protected, what `username` and `password` should the plugin use to make the call
 * The `source` to prefix the display in the legend for the haproxy data.
 It will default to the hostname of the server.
+* The Socket or URL endpoint of the haproxy statistics module is required.
+  * The default socket is hosted at /tmp/haproxy
+  * The default webpage is hosted at `http://127.0.0.1/stats`.
+* If the webpage is password protected, what `username` and `password` should the plugin use to make the call